marcblank/marcblank.github.io/docs/CVE.md

 Note that the calculated value of an **Expression** is shown in braces next to the **Expression** defining it.
 The value is shown in green if valid, and orange if not.
 Note that **Constant** (and **Variable**) names are *case sensitive*, as in the definition of 'E' in the screenshot above.

 **Constants** have block scope, which means that a **Constant** has a value in the instruction set that includes it, as well as instruction sets "below" it in the hierarchy of instructions (i.e. nested within the block in which it appears).
 If a **Constant** X is defined in one instruction set, and a **Constant** X is also defined in a "lower" instruction set, the closest definition of X is used when that **Constant** is referenced.
 Many computer languages use block scope for variables.

-**Global Constants** are **Constants** that are valid everywhere in a sequence; they are set up in the Sequencer Powerups plugin page.  **Global Constants** can, individually, be set up to be valid for all NINA Profiles or on a per-Profile basis.
+Below, the **Take Exposure +** instruction takes exposure time from the definition of `A` inside the same instruction set.

 ![](BlockScope.png)

+**Global Constants** are **Constants** that are valid everywhere in a sequence; they are set up in the Sequencer Powerups plugin page.
+They are described in more detail elsewhere in this document.

 ## **Variables**